More than an AI detector.

 Our API returns a document_classification field which indicates the most likely classification of the document.
 The possible values are HUMAN_ONLY, MIXED, and AI_ONLY.
 We also provide a probability for each classification, which is returned in the class_probabilities field.
 The keys for this field are human, ai or mixed.
 To get the probability for the most likely classification, the predicted_class field can be used.
 The class probability corresponding to the predicted class can be interpreted as the chance that the detector is correct in its classification.
 I.e. 90% means that 90% of the time on similar documents our detector is correct in the prediction it makes.
 Lastly, each prediction comes with a confidence_category field, which can be high, medium, or low.
 Confidence categories are tuned such that when the confidence_categoryfield is high 99.1% of human articles are classified as human, and 98.4% of AI articles are classified as AI.

 Additionally, we highlight sentences that been detected to be written by AI.
 API users can access this highlighting through the highlight_sentence_for_ai field.
-The sentence-level classification should not be soley used to indicate that an essay contains AI (such as ChatGPT plagiarism).
+The sentence-level classification should not be solely used to indicate that an essay contains AI (such as ChatGPT plagiarism).
 Rather, when a document gets a MIXED or AI_ONLY classification, the highlighted sentence will indicate where in the document we believe this occurred.

 Are you storing data from API calls?